 The Bonds saga managed to divert attention from the fact that the Giants finished last in the National League West for the first time in 11 years.
 The team they replaced in the basement would—literally out of thin air—reawake with a vengeance late in 2007.

 The Rockies began 2007 normally enough by their standards, struggling to reach .500.
-They eventually eased north of the mark and, by mid-September, they were at the bottom rungs of a tight and vastly represented NL playoff picture, and that by itself was considered achievement enough for Colorado fans.
+They eventually eased north of the mark and, by mid-September, they were at the bottom rungs of a tight and vastly represented NL playoff picture.
+That in itself was a moral victory for Colorado fans.

 Colorado won 14 of its remaining 15 regular season games—the last taking place in a wild, 163rd game against San Diego that rewarded the Rockies with the NL wild card spot.
 From there, they were as lucky as they were hot, taking advantage of an extremely weak NL playoff roster.
 In the first round, they swept the Philadelphia Phillies, who wouldn’t have even made the playoffs had it not been for the September collapse of the front-running New York Mets in the NL East.
-In the NLCS, Colorado easily dispensed of the Arizona Diamondbacks, a team that, despite a NL-best 90-72 record, gave up more runs than they scoredIt was the first time in history the team with the league’s best record was outscored during the regular season..
+In the NLCS, Colorado easily dispensed of the Arizona Diamondbacks, a team that, despite a NL-best 90-72 record, gave up more runs than they scored.

 For the World Series, the Rockies’ avalanche of white-hot momentum hit a brick wall of reality: Facing an American League opponent.